 Nedbank is committed to doing its part to preserve and protect the environment.
 This also involves assisting and enabling other South Africans - be they individuals or organisations - to achieve and contribute to environmental sustainability in their home and work environments.
-Through this document, Nedbank hopes to support government's efforts to encourage energy efficiency in buildings by simplifying and explaining the new South African National Standard (SANS) 10400-XA Regulations for the benefit of homeowners, architects and property developers.
+Through this document, Nedbank hopes to support government's efforts to encourage energy efficiency in buildings by simplifying and explaining the new South African National Standard (SANS) 10400-XA Regulations for the benefit of developers, architects and homeowners.